lijcheng12/Bi-EB/README.md

 ### https://github.com/lijcheng12/Bi-EB/README.

 ## Features
--Muliple omics data integration
+-Muliple omics data integration <p>
--Doing biclusters among multiple omics data and specises.
+-Doing biclusters among multiple omics data and specises.<p>
 -Easy to use.
-We provide an example how to use Bi-EB, including example data and code.
+We provide an example how to use Bi-EB, including example data and code.<p>
+-systematic patterns of the (gene expression/Protein amount) ratio is found

 ## Contact with